ka6q/3b4th/README.md

-# 3b4th - 3 bits FORTH - The mostest minimalest CPU
+# 3b4th - 3 bits FORTH - The most-est minimalist CPU ever

 3 bits FORTH -- a minimalist 3-bit CPU which runs a minimalist FORTH.